 A little baking soda is also the ticket for a nice consistent lift for your egg casserole that doesn’t deflate as soon as you remove it from the oven.
 This also contributes to the light and airy texture as well.

-I like to use a mixture of herbs (dill, parsley and chives) but really even just one of these herbs will make this egg casserole taste great!
+Eggs pair really well with light flavored spring herbs such as chives, dill, tarragon, and parsley.
+I like to use a mixture of herbs (dill, parsley, and chives) but really even just one of these herbs will make this egg casserole taste great!

-At this stage you could cover your mixing bowl with foil and place in the fridge overnight.
-Then all you have to do is pour it into your greased skillets and bake!
+- At this stage, you could cover your mixing bowl with plastic wrap and place it in the refrigerator overnight.
+Then all you have to do is pour the egg mixture into your greased skillet or oven-safe casserole dish and bake!

 - 10 Eggs